Epic Mexico to Costa Rica

 Day 3

-TulumWith a free day to relax in Tulum, consider the optional activities on offer, and most importantly, relax into the laidback Mexican vibe.
-Two wheels are a good way to tackle the day, so rent a bike, cruise around the area and cover a lot of ground in a short time, as Tulum is relatively flat.
-The town is heaving with hip cafes and restaurants and many vegetarian and vegan options, as well as places to relax the mind and body with yoga and meditation.
-There's also the option of exploring Dos Ojos (two eyes): one of the most famous cenotes (freshwater rock pools) in the area – an underwater world full of stalagmites and stalactites.
+TulumWith a free day to relax in Tulum, you can settle into the laidback Mexican vibe.
+Maybe rent a bike and cruise around the area on two wheels.
+The town is heaving with hip cafes and restaurants with many vegetarian and vegan options.
+There are also plenty of places to relax the mind and the body with yoga and meditation.
+Maybe you’d like to explore Dos Ojos (two eyes) – one of the area's most famous cenotes (freshwater rock pools) and an underwater world full of stalagmites and stalactites.
+Tonight, explore the vibrant nightlife of Tulum with your fellow travellers.

 -